snoyberg/posa-chapter/warp.md

 As of this writing, `mighty` uses the prefork technique to fork processes to utilize cores and Warp does not have this functionality.
-Fig (TBD:4.png) illustrates this arrangement in the context of a web server with the prefork technique written in Haskelle, where each browser connection is handled by a single light-weight thread, and a single native thread running on a CPU core handles work from several connections.
+Fig (TBD:4.png) illustrates this arrangement in the context of a web server with the prefork technique written in Haskell, where each browser connection is handled by a single light-weight thread, and a single native thread in a process running on a CPU core handles work from several connections.

 ![User threads with one process per core](https://raw.github.com/snoyberg/posa-chapter/master/4.png)